easysoftware/developer-portal-devs/docs/API Reference/API-Reference.md

 ---

 ## Request and response formats
-Easy Software API supports sending and receiving messages in JSON and XML format.
+EP/ER API supports sending and receiving messages in JSON and XML format.
 The format you want to provide and consume has to specified for every call as a path parameter just like this:

 JSON → `https://dev-portal.dev5.easysoftware.com/easy_contacts.json`
 or XML → `https://dev-portal.dev5.easysoftware.com/easy_contacts.xml`